pprogrammingg/zero2prod/RUST_SOFTWARE_INSIGHTS.md

 }
 ```

-Returns `Option` of `Trait Object` to keep underlying error type opaque.
-`Error` trait is a good way to standardize erorrs.
+Returns `Option` of `Trait Object` to keep underlying error type opaque. `std::error::Error` trait is a good way to

-- Something to avoid:
+standardize erorrs so that components importing your package, can get `Debug`, `Display` amd `source` for free.

+- If capturing specific messages from a lower level using, make sure to bubble it up in error types at higher levels.
+  Note: The example below specifically list `thiserror` library usage for errors but it can be applied to similar
+  crates.
+In the error below the value inside VerifyConnection is not used.

 ```rust
     #[error("connection could not be verified")]